Bartosz-Kowalczyk/validable_form/README.md

 # Validable form (HTML5, CSS3, vanilla JS)

 ## About
-This is very simple formular with JS validation (without HTML5 validation).
+This is a very simple formular with JS validation (without HTML5 validation).
 Labels, messages and all user data are described in polish.

 ## Instalation